 In the context of a marriage visa, the I-130 petition is filed to prove that your marriage is legally valid (based on a marriage certificate).
 This is also the phase of the marriage-based green card process in which you submit documents (for example, joint bank account statements, joint insurance documents, and photos together) to prove that your marriage is “authentic” — that is, it isn’t based on fraud.

 Filing the I-130 petition also establishes your place in line for an available green card.
 Unless you’re the spouse, parent, or unmarried child (under age 21) of a U.S. citizen (who get to skip the line entirely), your place in line is determined by your “priority date,” which is simply the date that USCIS received your I-130 petition.
 Typically, petitions are processed in the order they are filed.
-Check out our guide on How to Read the Visa Bulletin to learn more about the wait times for specific green card categories.
+Check out the Visa Bulletin to learn more about the current wait times for specific green card categories.

 For a flat rate of $750, Boundless helps you complete your entire marriage-based green card (spousal visa) application — including all required forms and supporting documents, independent attorney review, and support — from the moment your application is filed until you receive your green card.
 Learn more, or start your application.